Politics and Religion

 In her book "Empire" Amy Chau documented the historical fact that whenever a society makes it impossible for talented people to rise socio-economically, and ignores superior foreign ideas and immigrants, it becomes weak and declines.
 The national reaction to the 911 attack on this nation fostered a xenophobic reaction that has reduced the ability of highly educated entrepreneurs, who have been responsible for a majority of high-tech startups, to immigrate to The United States of America.

-It appears many talented immigrants are instead prospering in Canada.
-The 2012 net worth of the average Canadian household is more than $360,000 while the average American household has a net worth slightly less than $320,000.
-In fact there has been a decline in the median American family income each year for the past three years and this nation has more citizens in prison than any other nation on earth.
+In fact there has been a decline in the median American family income and this nation has more citizens in prison than any other nation on earth.

 In the early eighties influential business leaders like Jack Welch actualized their belief that patriotism was a fools' game and that corporate executives only owe allegiance to shareholders.
+In doing so Jack Welch destroyed General Electric which was one of this nation's most successful and largest corporations.
 Many Americans consider such super wealthy Americans to be worthy role models.
 Prestigious business schools popularized the ideal that the only responsibility of executives was to maximize share-holder, and their own, profit.

 Eliminating jobs and pension plans and moving corporate headquarters to other nations as a way to avoid paying corporate income tax is now considered "good business."
 American workers have been deprived of the fruits of their labor.
 Many American business leaders no longer act in accordance with this nation's protestant work ethic heritage.